 Idols SA Lawsuit

-On Friday, January 8, 2016, M-Net fired Cliff from his role as Idols SA judge following his comments about a race debate around estate agent, Penny Sparrow.
-Responding to questions on whether to criminalise racist posts on social media, Gareth Cliff tweeted: “People really don’t understand free speech at all.”
+On Friday, January 8, 2016, M-Net fired Cliff from his role as Idols SA judge following his comments about a race debate around estate agent, Penny Sparrow who is a white woman.
+Responding to questions on whether to criminalize racist posts on social media, Gareth Cliff tweeted: “People really don’t understand free speech at all.”
 Thousands of Twitter users then lashed out at him, with calls to boycott Idols SA.
 Gareth apologised and later released a blog post asking for constructive engagement.

 On Monday, January 11, 2016, while speaking on his show on CliffCentral, Gareth Cliff spoke about his dismissal from Idols SA saying that M-Net gave in to the mob but hinted on taking legal action.